Black Friday 2019: The best deals to start shopping now

 - Insignia: Get a 32-inch Fire TV Edition HD TV for just $99.99 on Amazon.

-- Lenovo: ThinkPads of all shapes and sizes are seeing strong discounts with code THINKSGIVING ahead of the doorbusters, which will drop on Thanksgiving.
+- Lenovo: ThinkPads of all shapes and sizes are seeing strong discounts with code THINKSGIVING ahead of the doorbusters, which will also drop today.

 - LEGO: Get four full days of 30% off selected sets, perfect for holiday gifting.